-- The importance of conserving or enhancing the Grade 1 listed St Andrews Church and its setting - Retaining the strong sense of tranquillity along Church Lane - Constraints imposed by narrow bridge on North Lane and areas of flood risk along the Roman River
+- Conserve or enhance the Grade I listed St Andrews Church and its setting. - Retain the strong sense of tranquillity along Church Lane. - Adequately address the constraints on any development created by the narrow bridge on North Lane and areas of flood risk along the Roman River.